RepliKode/Youtube-Video-Looper/README.md

-# YouTube Video Looper Auto
+# YouTube Video Looper

-YouTube Video Looper Auto is a user script that enables automatic looping of specific sections in YouTube videos.
+YouTube Video Looper is a user script that enables automatic looping of specific sections in YouTube videos.
 It provides a convenient way to define and activate loops, enhancing the viewing experience on YouTube.

 ## Features